data-wizards/data-wizards.github.io/index.md

 To unlock the link between the visual covers and the unknown `Sales Rank` and `Review Score` we will build an ensemble decision tree model: _The Random Forest_.

-The Random Forest is an ensemble of severel decision trees, and therefore the name actually makes sense.
+[The Random Forest](https://towardsdatascience.com/the-random-forest-algorithm-d457d499ffcd) is an ensemble of several decision trees, and therefore the name actually makes sense.
 The randomness occurs in the random subsampling of data called _bagging_.
-In simple words, the Random Forest will build multiple desicison trees, average the result from all of them in order to reach a more stable and reliable result.(REF: https://towardsdatascience.com/the-random-forest-algorithm-d457d499ffcd)
+In simple words, the Random Forest will build multiple desicison trees, average the result from all of them in order to reach a more stable and reliable result.

 Our aim of this analysis is more than just predicting the `Sales Rank` with a certain accuracy: the aim is rather to understand _how_ the model actually takes in the visual features and how it comes from these inputs to the output.
-In order to visualise this we have used the SHAP approach which the curious reader can find more information about here.(REF)
+In order to analyze and visualise this, we have used state-of-the-art research, namely the [SHapley Additive exPlanations (SHAP)](http://papers.nips.cc/paper/7062-a-unified-approach-to-interpreting-model-predictions.pdf) approach.

 Below, the bar chart, based on the SHAP value, shows which visual features have the greatest weight when predicting the `Sales Rank`.
 We see that `Brightness` has almost twice as much influence on the output as the number of unique colors, `Unique Colors`.